 Along with the classic masquerades of Rome Carnival such as Meo Patacca and Rugantino, the parades were rich in costumes taken from the daily life from different jobs to different social positions, making the city center a real open-air theater for the whole duration of the festival.
 With the Italian unification in 1870, the rich tradition of Rome Carnival saw its decline.
 The Savoy royal family started forbidding the celebrations mainly due to the deadly accidents that happened every year.

-How and Where They Celebrate Carnival in Rome
+How is Carnival in Rome celebrated

 Probably due to its past papacy reign that lasted for centuries, Rome Carnival remained hidden in people’s private spaces or slightly permitted by the ruling clergy as a diversion and quick distraction before repenting during Lent.